Sunday, March 6, 2011

 June 2: Because of the strong Gulf Stream between the Bahamas and Florida I steered all night for the lights of Miami, but crabbing toward Fort Lauderdale.
 A series of thunderstorms were exciting, with many blinding lightning strikes, each arriving at the same time as its deafening thunderclap.
 A steel ship would seem vulnerable to lightning strikes, but oil tankers aren't, and the Swalker wasn't, because of a cable running from the hull to the top of the mast.
 Of course I took Benzedrine to cope with all this.

 June 3: I entered the Port of Palm Beach, and tied up to the Customs and Immigration dock.
 Here were earth, people, ice cream.
 My bony chest looked like a washboard, and would not have attracted cannibals.
 The only food remaining was a few strips of dried fish, a cup of rice with moving protein in it, and 7 cans of (ugh) spinach.
-At the rate I had been using it, a month of drinking water remained in the tanks.
+At the rate I had been using it, a month of drinking water remained in the tanks, and it was still pure.

 Me just before 9 weeks of beard were removed.